OKF-KB in Practice: HW Debugging Workflow

 Monday, 2026-07-01 — First Observation

-Engineer runs test at room temperature (25°C).
-Agent detects anomaly and creates Finding #1:
+Engineer runs a test at room temperature (25°C).
+The okfkb skill recognizes a non-trivial empirical discovery and routes it to record-finding, which creates Finding #1:

 # Agent discovers timing anomaly in trace logs